andremvsramos/42-Cub3d/README.md

 ## Project Progress

-- The map parsing phase has been successfully completed and the map has been parsed into a 2D matrix.
-As of August 19, 2023, the project is currently focused on graphical booting using the MiniLibX screen display.
+- **Parsing Phase Completion (August 19, 2023):** The map parsing phase has been successfully completed, and the map data has been successfully parsed into a 2D matrix.
+This crucial step lays the foundation for the game world.

+- **Graphical Booting in Progress:** As of August 19, 2023, the project is currently focused on implementing graphical booting using the MiniLibX screen display.
+This phase involves setting up the graphics context and preparing for rendering.

+- **Parsing Texture Files:** Our next milestone is to implement the parsing of texture files, which will allow us to bring texture mapping to the game world.
+This step is essential to create visual depth and detail within the game environment.

 ## Getting Started